lucianollemos/IntrumAutomationTest/Readme.txt

-issue found in the contact form (I need to supose some requirements):
+issues found in the contact form (I need to supose some requirements):

 - email format validation doesn't exist (in frontend at least);
 - code number format validation doesn't exist (in frontend at leats);